Building an IoT/Hardware Prototyping Platform

 - Make it modular and flexible.
 Make it easy to swap or exchange parts of the solution.
 Make it easy to add parts.

-- Allow for a division of labour.
+- Allow for a division of labor.
 Try to separate the software and the hardware prototyping part as much as possible, since often different people with different backgrounds will work on this (e.g. UX designers, creative technologists, and developers).

 All of these statements explain what makes the solution easy to work with and allows for fast results.